Obstetrics Fellowship Curriculum 2018-2019

 1. Attain competence in specific procedural or cognitive skills.

 1. 10 weeks prior to your elective, discuss with your fellowship advisor which elective experience you would like to choose.
-Consider colposcopy/LEEP, ultrasound, family practice clinic, inpatient service, trauma; flex sig or colonoscopy, or others that you anticipate needing in your intended clinical practice setting.
+Consider colposcopy/LEEP, ultrasound, family practice clinic, inpatient service, trauma, termination training, or others that you anticipate needing in your intended clinical practice setting.

 2. 6 weeks prior to your elective, present your choice and planned rotation schedule to the fellowship director.